Editor’s Note: This post was originally published in 2018 and has been updated.

 Option B) Bring them to Powder7!

-If this seems like a bit of a chore or you’re just not the DIY type, bring your skis down to Powder7 for our tune with a summer storage wax special for $60.
+If this seems like a chore or you’re just not the DIY type, bring your skis down to Powder7 for our tune with a summer storage wax special.
 We’ll get your skis all cleaned and tuned and put the storage wax on for you.
-You can then store them someplace safe for the summer.
+You can then store them somewhere safe for the summer.
 When fall hits, bring those skis back to the shop and we’ll scrape and brush them while you wait for a quick turnaround.
 Easy!